esl-epfl/x-heep/README.md

 ## Prerequisite

-1. [optional] If you wish to install the Conda enviroment with python 3.9:
+1. If you wish to install the Conda enviroment with python 3.9:

 ```bash
 $ conda update conda